MSThalamus/rust-development-hierarchy/docs/RDH Inheritance Model.md

 immaterial.

 As developers, we rely on abstractions far more often than we may be aware.
-While the form and function of abstraction within the above example is fairly straightforward, many of the abstractions we leverage on a daily basis are so well hidden we simply take them for granted.
+While the form and function of abstraction within the above example is fairly obvious, many of the abstractions we leverage on a daily basis are so well hidden we simply take them for granted.
 One such abstraction, so well hidden it's practically invisible, lies in *casting*.
 Casting is an incredibly common operation when working with a type hierarchy.
 Groups of objects are commonly held within collections as instances of their least abstract common type.
 These collections are often processed by functions that only invoke operations defined at that level of abstraction or higher, but not always.
-Often, additional processing may be required for some objects depending upon one or more of their less abstract types.
+Sometimes additional processing may be required for some objects depending upon one or more of their less abstract types.
 For example, all humanoid characters in a video game may be held within a single collection.
 During processing, all such characters may be instructed to proceed with their current animations, but *player* characters may require special processing to handle input events that may interrupt the animations they had been performing up to this point.
 The